Why Volunteer with NGHS?

-Generally, volunteers serve 4-hour shifts once a week or once every other week.
+Generally, volunteers serve four-hour shifts once a week or once every other week.
 Our goal is to work with your schedule and make sure your service aligns with your interests and skills.
 We ask that college student volunteers commit to at least one semester and that teen volunteers commit to at least 30 hours during the summer.

-We are actively recruiting volunteers to work in our window shops, patient care areas, and our Hospice program.
+We are actively recruiting volunteers to work in our Window Shops, patient care areas, and our Hospice program.
 Learn more about these essential roles:

-Our window shops in Gainesville and Braselton provide a much-needed respite from hospital life for hospital staff and patients’ loved ones.
+The Window Shops in Gainesville and Braselton provide a much-needed respite from hospital life for hospital staff and patients’ loved ones.
 Window Shops volunteers have opportunities to connect with people from a variety of backgrounds and develop friendships with staff and frequent visitors.
 They also assist with delivering gifts directly to patients.
 Learn more.

 The volunteer role is one of the most tender and significant parts of the NGMC hospice program, and our volunteers have served families in Northeast Georgia for more than 25 years.
 Volunteers help run our office, do community outreach, and keep vigil at the bedside of our patients.
 Learn more.

 Other volunteer opportunities: